What we ask of our teaching assistants:

 We feed our assistants with the class food and will usually offer a glass of wine.
 Also, when you are assisting a class, you’ll “learn” that class.

 In addition to learning, tasting, and receiving recipes for the class they’re assisting, Cookshop Assistants will earn discounts for each class they assist at.
-Most onsite, regular length (2 hour) classes will earn 30% off a future class (3 classes = 100% off a class).
-Longer, off-site classes will earn higher %.
-(Available upon request, as an online discount code.Please note, some classes will be off limits for assistant discount codes).
+Most onsite, regular length (2 hour) classes will earn 1 point towards future class (3 points= 1 free class class).
+Longer, off-site classes will earn higher number of points.
 We will also have a few times a year when volunteers can use their discount credits to purchase wine, food items and/or products.